remix-run/remix/docs/hooks/use-fetcher.md

 **Mark Article as Read**

-Imagine you want to mark an article has been read by the current user after they've been on the page for a while and scrolled to the bottom, you could make a hook that looks something like this:
+Imagine you want to mark that an article has been read by the current user, after they've been on the page for a while and scrolled to the bottom.
+You could make a hook that looks something like this:

 ```tsx
 function useMarkAsRead({ articleId, userId }) {